 Running a vacation rental is like running any other business.
 There are strengths, weaknesses, room for improvement and threats.
 Whether you have just started out or have been hosting for a while, at some point in time, it’s a good idea to analyze your business and determine what is working well and what needs improvement.

-In order to do an analysis, we recommend you primarily examine two things: your product (your vacation rental) and yourself as a business owner.
+In order to do an analysis, we recommend you primarily examine two things: your vacation rental properties and yourself, as a business owner.
 There are many factors to consider, such as budget, target audience, market, price, etc. If you’re unaware of what your best attributes are, you may not be taking full advantage of them.
 Similarly, if you don’t know your weaknesses, you may not know what you need to improve on.

 So how is your business doing overall?
 We’ve created 10 questions for you to evaluate your business, as well as a SWOT analysis template to help you along the way.